-Roger Weber has worn several hats during his 36-year career at WDIV.
+Roger Weber has worn several hats since joining WDIV in 1978.
 He has been a morning news anchor and Lansing Bureau Chief.
-But Roger’s primary job of general assignment reporter has put him in the middle of Detroit's biggest stories.
+But Roger’s primary job as general assignment reporter has put him in the middle of Detroit's biggest stories.
 His major assignments have included the 1980 Republican Convention, the crash of Flight 255 and the bankruptcies of GM, Chrysler, and the City of Detroit.
 Roger has covered several high profile trials of defendants like Jack Kevorkian, Nathaniel Abraham, Stephen Grant, Sandra Lane and Sam Riddle.

-He spent over ten years teaching broadcast writing at Oakland University, and is proud to say that several of his students have worked with him at Local 4.
+He spent over ten years teaching broadcast writing at Oakland University, and is proud to say that several of his students eventually worked with him at Local 4.

 Roger's career began in 1969 as a student at Bowling Green State University.
-He worked behind the camera before anchoring the news on Channel 70 and hosting a state syndicated news interview program.
+He worked behind the camera before anchoring the news on WBGU-TV.
+Roger also hosted a news interview program, which aired on public television stations across Ohio.
 After graduation in 1973, he worked at Channels 13 and 24 in Toledo.

 Here's Roger's most embarrassing moment on the job: